 Project SOAR mentors are assigned to a participating middle school and visit that school for 1-2 hours per week throughout the semester.
 Mentors are required to complete 20 hours per semester, which includes travel time, preparation time, and actual mentoring time.
 Mentoring sessions can include discussions about everyday life or share specific skills for the future (ie. goal setting, career exploration, the college search process, and academic skill-building).

-In addition to mentoring, SOAR mentors are enrolled in a UA course (HED 350 (3 units, counts toward general education) or HED 397B (2 units) that focuses broadly on the social, political, and systemic issues associated with academic opportunity and college access.
+In addition to mentoring, SOAR mentors are enrolled in a UA course (HED 350 (3 units, counts toward general education) that focuses broadly on the social, political, and systemic issues associated with academic opportunity and college access.